Detroit Civil Rights Attorney

 Part of the analysis for a civil rights violation is to determine who may have violated your rights and determining whether they are a government entity or a private business.
 This distinction is important.
 There are certain actions private businesses can take that government entities cannot.
 However, private businesses are not free to discriminate.
 If simply means your Detroit lawyer will conduct a different analysis of your rights and legal options if the violating party is a government entity versus a private business.

 After some civil rights violations, a lawyer will not recommend jumping into a lawsuit.
-Instead, the process of enforcing your rights begins by filing an administrative complaint, also called a claim, with the proper government agency.
+Instead, the process of enforcing your rights begins by filing an administrative complaint, also called a claim, with the proper government agency, such as a law enforcement for police brutality cases.
 For example, if you suffered due to workplace harassment or discrimination, you may file a complaint with the U.S. Equal Employment Opportunity Commission (EEOC).
 Or, if you are denied a job or promotion in Detroit because of an arrest record, you may file a claim with the Michigan Civil Rights Commission.

 After filing an administrative complaint, the agency will investigate your allegations.
 If it determines your civil rights were violated, it will issue and opinion and attempt to facilitate an appropriate resolution.
 However, an administrative claim may not be resolved or end in your favor.
 In these situations, you may need to take your claim to court and file a civil rights lawsuit.